yehudasa/rgw-object-broker/README.md

 ### Step 3: Deploy the Service-Catalog

 *In a separate terminal:*
-1. Change directories to the `service-catalog` repository.
+1. Change directories to the `./kubernetes-incubator/service-catalog/` repository.

 2. Follow the [Service-Catalog Installation instructions](https://github.com/kubernetes-incubator/service-catalog/blob/master/docs/introduction.md#installation)
 Once the Service-Catalog is deployed, return here.

 ## Using the Service Catalog